-When it comes to your home, there are lots of things to think about: from your patio doors to the lighting, to the insulation and your HVAC system.
+When it comes to your home, there are many things to think about: from your patio doors to the lighting, to the insulation, and your HVAC system.
 All these play a factor in keeping your home comfortable while being energy-efficient.
-However, there is one thing that most homeowners overlook when it comes to our home’s structure and that’s the thermal envelope.
+However, there is one thing that most homeowners overlook when it comes to our home’s structure, and that’s the thermal envelope.

-Woodbridge Home Exteriors explains the thermal envelope and how you benefit from it in this blog post.
+Woodbridge Home Solutions explains the thermal envelope and how you benefit from it in this blog post.

 The Thermal Envelope

 The thermal envelope’s main purpose is to protect your home’s interior from the outside environment.
 It’s pretty much everything that keeps your home dry and comfortable and your family safe and secure.
-The windows, walls, doors and the floors make up a thermal envelope in your home.
+The windows, walls, doors, and floors make up a thermal envelope in your home.

 How You Benefit

-Second, you benefit from the thermal envelope since it can be one of the reasons for your low utility bill; it can provide passive solar gains via glazing and during the winter, it will allow more energy into your building than what it releases.
-If constructed right, it can prevent flaws that compromise your conditioned air and it can help you avoid wasting energy and prevent toxic gas such as carbon monoxide from entering the living space, stopping a health disaster for your family.
+Second, you benefit from the thermal envelope since it can be one of the reasons for your low utility bill; it can provide passive solar gains via glazing, and during the winter, it will allow more energy into your building than what it releases.
+If constructed right, it can prevent flaws that compromise your conditioned air.
+It can help you avoid wasting energy and prevent toxic gas such as carbon monoxide from entering the living space, stopping a health disaster for your family.

-If you have plans of sprucing up your home this spring, turn to Woodbridge Home Exteriors for your home improvement needs.
-We are your number one provider of exterior doors and window services.
-Give us a call at (972) 217-7585 (Texas), (405) 252-1548 (Oklahoma), (316) 226-8011 (Kansas) or fill out our contact form to request our services.
-We serve clients in Arlington, TX, and other nearby areas.
+If you plan to spruce up your home this spring, turn to Woodbridge Home Solutions for your home improvement needs.
+We are your number one provider of exterior doors and home window services.